 We found a clear trend here--states in the southeast and lower-midwest represent the highest demand for HVAC jobs and services.
-(The findings comprised search data from an entire year from July 2018 to July 2019 and job listings originally analyzed in May 2019.)
+(The findings comprised search data from an entire year of 2019.)

 Based on search trend data and jobs listings scraped from Indeed.com, several key findings emerge.

 First, the state with the highest relative search volume (representing consumer demand for service) is Kentucky.
 This means that out of all the states, Kentucky has the highest percentage of searches related to HVAC issues.
 This suggests that, in Kentucky, a higher percentage of people are dealing with HVAC related issues and need help resolving them.

 The states following Kentucky with the highest search volumes are Virginia, Delaware, Missouri, North Carolina, and South Carolina.